 Furthermore, it is necessary to draft the company’s articles of incorporation.
-The articles of incorporation is a contract between the company and its shareholders, and contain the following elements:
+The articles of incorporation is a contract between the company and its shareholders and contain the following elements:

 Registration, Formation request

-Statement of the first shareholders-declaring that they are permitted to establish a company and hold shares and that the Israeli law does not restrict them.
+Statement of the first shareholders declaring that they are permitted to establish a company and hold shares and that the Israeli law does not restrict them.

 Declaration of the first directors.
 This is a statement of willingness to serve as directors.
 If a corporation serves as a director, it must specify the name of its agent.

-Only when it is determined that the company complies with all the conditions and requirements posed by the Corporation Law and is not prevented from establishment by the Registrar, then the establishment of the company will be allowed.In light of the above, it is strongly recommend that one use an attorney who specializes in corporate law for the establishment of a new company in Israel.
+Only when it is determined that the company complies with all the conditions and requirements posed by the Corporation Law and is not prevented from the establishment by the Registrar will the establishment of the company be allowed.
+Because of the above, one is strongly recommended to use an attorney specializing in corporate law to establish a new company in Israel.

 We represent international clients from the United States, Canada, the UK, Europe, India and Israel.
-Please contact us from the US or Canada at 1.888.923.0022 or in Israel at (972) 3.9055478 or (972) 50.7322688 to schedule a discussion regarding your case.
+Don’t hesitate to contact us from the US or Canada at 1.888.923.0022 or Israel at (972) 3.9055478 or (972) 50.7322688 to schedule a discussion regarding your case.